enoklearn/engineering/modules/data.md

 <details open>
    <summary><b>Data Wrangling</b></summary><br/>

-   With this topic, you’ll learn to convert data from one type to another using data wrangling techniques.
+   With this topic, you'll learn to convert data from one type to another using data wrangling techniques.

    #### Learning Outcomes
    * Describe the ETL (extract, transform, load) process
    * Use a regular expression (Regex) to grep for IP addresses in log files
-   * Convert a WAV audio file to an MP3 audio file using ffmpeg
+   * Convert a WAV audio file to an MP3 audio file using FFmpeg

    #### Resources
    * [Missing Semester: Data Wrangling `Video`](https://missing.csail.mit.edu/2020/data-wrangling/)